 Being a small city, Jefferson does not have a public transit system used by locals to get to and from work.

-The population of Jefferson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Jefferson, 24.84% have at least a bachelor's degree.
+The education level of Jefferson citizens is a little higher than the average for US cities and towns: 24.84% of adults in Jefferson have at least a bachelor's degree.

 The per capita income in Jefferson in 2010 was $24,318, which is wealthy relative to Georgia, and middle income relative to the rest of the US.
 This equates to an annual income of $97,272 for a family of four.
 However, Jefferson contains both very wealthy and poor people as well.